input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 ## Transport Bindings

 **Pub/Sub:** libp2p gossipsub (via IPFS pubsub).
-All messages are broadcasts on the following ctopic designations:
+All messages are broadcasts on the following topic designations:

 * `<base>.new` : announcements of new CIDs and the sender’s resulting root
 * `<base>.syn` : synchronization solicitations for reconciliation